 While visitors to Bali have access to many traditional Indonesian dishes, Bali has its own singular fare that is not heavily featured elsewhere in the country.
 This is primarily due to its heavy use of pork, which is not allowed in the diets of the largely-Muslim population elsewhere.
 That said, dishes such as babi guling, or roasted suckling pig, are widely available in Bali, many of which are truly delectable.
 Other local specialties include bebek betutu, duck roasted in banana leaves with herbs; satay lilt, a delicious minced seafood satay; and urutan, a wonderful, spicy pork sausage.

-Being that Bali is an island, the seafood is fantastic.
+Being that it is an island, seafood is at the top of the list of what to eat in Bali.
 Sudang lepet, a salted dry fish, is quite popular, as well as ikan kakap baker bumbu terasi, a deliciously-prepared grilled snapper.
 Shrimp is also a popular choice and can be found in many dishes.

 The best place to find authentic Balinese food is on the streets.
 Seek out roaming vendors called kaki lima to try delectable soups, noodles, steamed rice dishes and much more.
 They are ubiquitously inexpensive, and can often be found on the beaches, specifically at Kuta Beach and Seminyak.